natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kikka.md

 * ''Otsu mod.'' allows the installation of a second 30 mm cannon

+Due to the lacklustre firepower while stock, Kikka pilots should prioritize unlocking the Otsu mod 30 mm belts as soon as possible.
+Therefore, research 800 kg bomb first to unlock the link for Otsu mod at rank 3 modification, then research the ammunition belt for better chance at dealing damage, and finally the Otsu mod itself.
+After this, you can either upgrade the flight performance or additional gun upgrades depending on your preference.

 == Armaments ==
 {{Specs-Avia-Armaments}}
 === Offensive armament ===